ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 3. In the initial {{site.data.keyword.cloud_notm}} data center, access to the private network is provided though private uplinks, which are attached to a portable subnet on a private primary VLAN on the {{site.data.keyword.cloud_notm}} private network.
 If you provision your instance with public interfaces, access to the public network is provided though public uplinks, which are attached to a portable subnet on a public VLAN on the {{site.data.keyword.cloud_notm}} public network.
 The uplinks have specific IP addresses to this data center and they cannot move between the data centers.
 4. You must deploy two extra edge cluster transport nodes manually.
 Also, you must create a new edge cluster for your Tier-0 and Tier-1 gateways in the second {{site.data.keyword.cloud_notm}} data center hosts.
 5. In the second {{site.data.keyword.cloud_notm}} data center, access to the private network is provided though private uplinks, which are attached to a portable subnet on a private primary VLAN on the {{site.data.keyword.cloud_notm}} private network.
 If you provision your instance with public interfaces, access to the public network is provided though public uplinks, which are attached to a portable subnet on a public VLAN on the {{site.data.keyword.cloud_notm}} public network.
 The uplinks have specific IP addresses to this data center and they cannot move between the data centers.
 6. You must deploy two or more edge cluster transport nodes in the regional edge cluster manually.
 Consider at least one in each zone or data center for HA.
 Then, create a new edge cluster by using these edge transport nodes, and create your regional Tier-0 in this cluster.
 You can select which data center (or edge node) is your preferred Tier-0 path in the regional cluster.
 You can separate routing tables at this level by using VRF Lite capability in the Tier-0 Gateway.
-Refer to the VMware documentation for more details.
+See the Broadcom® documentation for more details.
 7. Manually create an overlay transit segment and create uplinks in Tier-0 gateways into the transit segment.
 Establish dynamic routing between the Tier-0 gateways.
 BGP is the preferred routing protocol.
 If you use VRF Lite capability in the Tier-0 Gateway, you can use multiple transit segments, depending on your design.
 8. Then, create your Tier-1 gateways in the regional edge cluster.
 You can select which data center (or edge node) is your preferred Tier-1 path in the regional cluster.
 You can separate routing tables at this level and decide which routes as advertised to the north bound Tier-0.
 As in the other multitenant patterns, you can use NAT is this case as well.
 9. You can attach your segments into this level of Tier-1 gateways.
 You can create multiple segments and advertise them through Tier-1 gateway to north bound Tier-0 gateways.